 Work-related stress and burnout are prevalent issues in today's fast-paced and demanding professional environments.
 However, effective time management can play a crucial role in managing and reducing these challenges.
 By implementing strategies to optimize productivity, set boundaries, prioritize self-care, and foster a healthy work-life balance, individuals can enhance their ability to handle work-related stressors and mitigate the risk of burnout.
 In this article, we will explore how time management can be utilized to manage and reduce work-related stress and burnout.

 Time management involves prioritizing tasks and setting clear goals.
-By identifying the most important and urgent tasks, individuals can focus their energy and attention on high-priority activities.
-This approach helps prevent feelings of being overwhelmed by providing a structured framework for decision-making and task management.
-Prioritizing tasks and setting goals allows individuals to channel their efforts effectively, reducing work-related stress and enhancing productivity.
+By identifying the most important and urgent tasks, individuals can focus their energy and attention on high‑priority activities.
+Using a daily planner or a productivity notebook helps create a structured framework for decision‑making and task management.
+This approach prevents feelings of being overwhelmed and reduces work‑related stress while enhancing productivity.

 Reading more: